 A major component of the contaminants from these sources is oil.
-Oil-based mud (OBM) drill cuttings contribute the greatest amount of oil (Figure 5.8.2) (Anon., 1992f).
-From 1988 there has been a decline in the amount of oil via cuttings because of current regulations, according to PARCOM (Paris Commission) decisions.
-The relative contribution of production water to the total amount of discharged oil has increased in recent years, both because of the decrease in the amount of oil released from cuttings and because of the increase in the amount of production water.
-Accidental spills result in only minor amounts of oil entering the North Sea (Figure 5.8.2).
+Oil-based mud (OBM) drill cuttings contribute the greatest amount of oil as shown in Figure 5.8.2 (PARCOM, 1992).
+From 1988 there has been a decline in the amount of oil via cuttings because of current regulations, according to Paris Commission (PARCOM) decisions.
+The relative contribution of production water to the total amount of discharged oil has increased in recent years, due to both a decrease in the amount of oil released from cuttings and an increase in the amount of production water.
+Accidental spills result in only minor amounts of oil entering the North Sea (see Figure 5.8.2).

 A large amount of cuttings are produced every year.
-For example, in 1985, the estimated amount of (OBM drill) cuttings discharged was 260,000 tonnes.
-The other components of drilling muds (both oil-based and waterbased muds) are numerous, including toxic heavy metals, barite, bentonite, inorganic salts, surfactants and detergents, corrosion inhibitors, lubricants and . biocides (UNEP, 1985).
+For example, in 1985, the estimated amount of (OBM drill) cuttings discharged was 260 000 tonnes.
+The other components of drilling muds (both oil-based and waterbased muds) are numerous, including toxic heavy metals, barite, bentonite, inorganic salts, surfactants and detergents, corrosion inhibitors, lubricants, and biocides (UNEP, 1985).

-Production water is a very complex chemical mixture and will vary in composition from field to field and within one field depending upon its duration and operation.
+Production water is a very complex chemical mixture and will vary in composition from field to field and within one field depending on its duration and operation.
 Its toxicity is likely to be due to the presence of biocides (Law and Hudson, 1986).
-The amount of production water discharged annually into the North Sea has increased during recent years (Anon., 1992f).
+The amount of production water discharged annually into the North Sea has increased during recent years (PARCOM, 1992).

 The pipeline is still the safest transport system available for oil and gas.
-Only about 1% of all the oil spilled world-wide into the sea originates from pipeline leakages and ruptures.
+Only about 1% of the oil spilled worldwide into the sea originates from pipeline leakages and ruptures.